olefjaerestad/caniuse/README.md

 > Dev uses `snowpack` and `nodemon` for transpiling and running. `express` is used for the server. `react` is used for the frontend, both through server side rendering and client side hydration. `@olefjaerestad/hmr` is used for hot module replacement/automatic browser reloading.

+> When installing and using new dependencies, you might need to restart `npm run dev`, so Snowpack can transpile the newly added dependencies.

 > Dev supports a mock mode, where the app uses local mock data instead of doing actual http calls.
 To use mock mode, run `npm run mock:generate` (this will create a `mock` folder with the data.
 Requires a network connection.), then `npm run dev:mock`.
 Handy for developing offline.

 ## Prod